RT-Thread/rt-thread/bsp/renesas/ra8p1-titan-board/README.md

 This document provides the BSP (Board Support Package) description for the RT-Thread **Titan Board** development board.
 By following the Quick Start Guide, developers can quickly get started with this BSP and run RT-Thread on the development board.

+This BSP contains two independent projects:

+- `m85`: Cortex-M85 (CPU0), using UART8 and responsible for starting CPU1.
+- `m33`: Cortex-M33 (CPU1), using UART5 and started by CPU0.

+Run SCons from the corresponding core directory.
+Each project has its own `configuration.xml`, `ra`, `ra_cfg`, `ra_gen`, and linker scripts.

 The main contents include:

 - Introduction to the development board